gui1117/fefe/README.md

   insert: physic body need physic world resource to be created.
   remove: after each maintain consistency is done.

-  allow inconsistency: some entity can be in physic world but not in specs world so check with is\_alive
+  allow one way inconsistency: some entity can be in physic world but not in specs world so check with is\_alive

 # Components